Nicholas Udall: Biography

-Udall was born in Hampshire and educated at Winchester College, then at Corpus Christi College, Oxford, where he held a scholarship.
+Udall was born in Southampton and educated at Winchester College, then at Corpus Christi College, Oxford, where he held a scholarship.
 In 1524 he was elected a probationer fellow and probably took his B.A.
 He was tutored under the guidance of Thomas Cromwell, who mentions him in a letter to John Creke of 17 August 1523 as 'Maister Woodall'.

 In 1527/1528, Udall was in trouble with his college for having or reading heretical books, but he was allowed to remain in college.
 In 1533 he was a schoolmaster at a grammar school in London.

 In 1534 Udall took the degree of M.A. and was appointed headmaster of Eton College.
 He appears in Cromwell's accounts for 1535 as 'Nicholas Woodall Master of Eton'.
 He taught Latin at Eton and was headmaster there until 1541, when he was forced to leave after being convicted of offences against his pupils under the Buggery Act 1533.
-The felony of buggery, like all other felonies, carried a sentence of capital punishment by hanging, but Udall wrote an impassioned plea to his old friends from Cromwell's household Thomas Wriothesley and Sir Ralph Sadler, then joint king's Secretaries, and his sentence was commuted to imprisonment for just under a year, which he served in the Marshalsea.
+The felony of buggery, like all felonies in England and Wales in the 16th century, was punished by default (but subject to exemptions) by loss of lands and goods and capital punishment by hanging.
+Udall, however, wrote an impassioned plea to his old friends from Cromwell's household Thomas Wriothesley and Sir Ralph Sadler, then joint king's Secretaries, and his sentence was commuted to imprisonment for just under a year, which he served in the Marshalsea.
 The boys in question were not prosecuted.
 A former pupil, the poet Thomas Tusser, later claimed that Udall had flogged him without cause.

 An adherent of the Reformed Church of England, Udall flourished under Edward VI and survived into the reign of the Roman Catholic Mary I. In 1547, he became Vicar of Braintree, in 1551 of Calborne, Isle of Wight, and in 1554 returned to teaching as headmaster of Westminster School.

 Udall died in 1556 and was buried in the churchyard of St Margaret's, Westminster.
 No monumental inscription can now be traced.